awsdocs/aws-sam-developer-guide/doc_source/install-sam-cli.md

 1. Command line

 You can install for all users or just your current user\.
-To install for all users, root user authorization is required\.
+To install for all users, superuser authorization is required\.

 #### Installation steps<a name="install-sam-cli-instructions-macos-steps"></a>